 If you are using an insulin pen, follow the manufacturer's instructions for attaching the needle, priming the pen, and setting the dose.

 Before giving your shot, take the time you need to do the following:

-.
+- Choose the part of your body to inject.
 If you give your shots in different places on

 your body each day, use the same site at the same time of